NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 30-Second Summary

-• Sinkage: Both Casper and DreamCloud offer a wide range of firmness preferences, but DreamCloud has a slightly wider range (2.38″) than Casper (2.14″).
+• Sinkage: Both Casper and DreamCloud offer a wide range of firmness preferences, but DreamCloud has a slightly wider range (2.38″) and offers deeper sinkage than Casper (0.59″).

 • Motion Transfer: DreamCloud has lower levels of motion transfer than Casper mattresses.